JLS (album)

-JLS is the debut studio album by English boy band JLS.
+JLS is the debut studio album by British boy band JLS.
 It was released in the UK on 9 November 2009 by Epic Records.
 It was preceded by the lead single, "Beat Again" on 13 July 2009.
-The album debuted at number-one in the UK and Ireland.
-It has been certified four times platinum in the UK, where it was the sixth best-selling album of 2009.
+The album debuted at number one in the UK and Ireland.
+It has been certified five times platinum in the UK, where it was the sixth best-selling album of 2009.